 The next day (Saturday Aug 12th), David preached to believers in the church in the village of Antanimenakely.
 This church is located right next to the beach on the east coast of Madagascar.

-On Sunday Aug 13th, we will preach in a local church in the port city of Toamasina in the morning and then provide the church with biblical teaching that afternoon.
+On Sunday Aug 13th, we preached in a local church in the port city of Toamasina.

-Then, on Monday Aug 14th, after almost two weeks of exhausting travel and intensive ministry, we will have a few days of downtime in Sainte-Marie before traveling to Foulpointe on Thursday Aug 17th.
-We will spend the night in Foulpointe before taking the long drive back to Antananarivo on Friday Aug 18th.
+Then, on Monday Aug 14th, after almost two weeks of exhausting travel and intensive ministry, we had a few days of downtime in Sainte-Marie before taking the long drive back to Antananarivo on Friday Aug 18th.

-Saturday Aug 19th will be a day to have to be introduced to life in the capital city of Antananarivo.
+Saturday Aug 19th we went saw what life in the capital city of Antananarivo would be like.
 This is the largest city in Madagascar and potentially where we would live and conduct much ministry.

-On Sunday 20th, we will visit the main local church of the Biblical Baptist denomination, Ankadivato Biblical Baptist Church, as well as the Betongolo Church plant.
-Ankadivato Biblical Baptist Church is the denomination’s key flagship church and also Faly and Lily’s home church.
+On Sunday 20th, we visited the main local church of the Biblical Baptist denomination, Ankadivato Biblical Baptist Church.
+This church is the denomination’s key flagship church and also Faly and Lily’s home church.

-On Monday Aug 21st, we will depart Madagascar to return to the USA.
+On Monday Aug 21st, we left Madagascar to return to the USA.

-To learn more about this trip or our plans for future ministry in Madagascar, please utilize the contact form or contact us through our personal email addresses.
+To learn more about our plans for ministry in Madagascar, please utilize the contact form or contact us through our personal email addresses.